flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 Both consoles and games were targeted by unauthorised parties, many of whom ended up producing their own replicas [@anti_piracy-bootlegs].
 Bootleg hardware was made using a combination of off-the-shelf and reverse-engineered chips, aiming to offer a cheaper alternative to SNK's hardware.

-Thus, on one side, you've got SNK trying to fend off bootleggers.
+Thus, on the one hand, you've got SNK trying to fend off bootleggers.
 On the other, game studios were enforcing that their code only ran on a genuine console and cartridge.

 ### Combating fake consoles